 Any Malomyotismon joke you have becomes a "Funny Aneurysm" Moment when you hear what he said when the dubbers weren't in control.
 He was not asking Arukenimon if she was afraid, he asked her if the torture hurt, and he pledged to give her a "million years of Hell."
 He then said very calmly how he would "evaporate that pitiful love Mummymon felt."
 Evaporation followed.
 He then declares he will crucify the Digidestined upon the same cross as his minions.
 Yikes.
 According to this version, the children were not yelling jobs, but expelling darkness from them.
 There was a reason this version has never been given to American kids.

-Uchiha Itachi from Naruto has a power that serves as one of these.
+Uchiha Itachi has a power that serves as one of these.
 Tsukiyomi may appear to be a second-long Mind Rape to those outside, but those experiencing it they're suffering a near-eternity of endless physical and emotional torture.
 It's enough to leave them catatonic and Itachi doesn't even try to extract information with it; he just wants them out of the way.

 Jasshinism encourages its priests to drag out the suffering of their victims as long as possible before killing them.
 Experiencing the pain of his dying victim has an almost narcotic effect on Hidan; only when extremely angered or pressed for time will he make their deaths clean.